doc4d/4d-web-studio/docs/design-webforms/datasources.md

 * If it is shared, its namespace is displayed next to its name.
 * If it isn't shared, *webform* is displayed instead.

-### Exposed and non-exposed assets

-4D Web Studio runs through the [4D WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html).
-When you use 4D Web Studio as a developer, even when you preview a webform in the studio, you’re using the 4D WebAdmin web server.
-This allows you to see dataclasses, functions and attributes that are not exposed as REST resources for example (they are greyed out).

-However, [webform rendering](../rendering.md) happens outside 4D Web Studio, and is served by the [standard 4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
-In this situation, your web application cannot access assets that are not exposed as REST resources.

-See [Exposed vs non-exposed functions](https://developer.4d.com/docs/en/ORDA/ordaClasses.html#exposed-vs-non-exposed-functions) and [Exposing tables](https://developer.4d.com/docs/en/REST/configuration.html#exposing-tables) for more information on how to expose assets.